CPColor

 See theCPColor companion object

-final case class CPColor(red: Int, green: Int, blue: Int, name: String) extends Ordered[CPColor] with Serializable
+final case class CPColor(red: Int, green: Int, blue: Int, name: String) extends Ordered[CPColor], Serializable

 An RGB/HSB color.